Nicola Walker: Film

 In film, Walker's roles have tended to be smaller supporting parts.
-Her most prominent role was as one half of the folk duo in Four Weddings and a Funeral (1994), who sing "Can't Smile Without You" during the first church service.
+Her most prominent role was as one half of the folk duo in Four Weddings and a Funeral (1994), who sing "Can't Smile Without You" during the first church service and "Stand By Your Man" at the reception.
 She also appeared in the feature film adaptation of the television series Thunderbirds (2004).

 In 2005, she portrayed a British journalist caught up in the Rwandan genocide in Shooting Dogs.

 Audio

 In 2002, Walker co-starred in the BBC radio production of William Gibson's cyberpunk novel Neuromancer.

 In July 2011, she played the significant supporting role of Medtech Liv Chenka in the Big Finish Productions Doctor Who audio drama Robophobia, opposite Sylvester McCoy as the Seventh Doctor.
 The Chenka character proved popular both with producers and listeners, and in February 2014 Walker returned to the role, this time as a foil for Paul McGann's Eighth Doctor in Dark Eyes 2.
 The character was sustained throughout Dark Eyes 3 and Dark Eyes 4, at the end of which it was revealed that Chenka was to continue as the Doctor's established travelling companion.
-Walker returned to the role in the follow-up 4-volume Doom Coalition, Ravenous and Stranded.
-Walker reprised the role of Chenka in 2022 in The Eighth Doctor Adventures: What lies inside? and The Eighth Doctor Adventures: Connections.
-She also played the role in an 18-part series titled The Robots, starring along side Claire Rushbrook.
-In 2017, she starred in the company's adaptation of the H.G.
-Wells novel The Shape of Things to Come.
+Walker returned to the role in the follow-up four-volume Doom Coalition, Ravenous and Stranded.
+Walker reprised the role of Chenka in 2022 in The Eighth Doctor Adventures: What Lies Inside? and The Eighth Doctor Adventures: Connections.
+She also played the role in an 18-part series titled The Robots, starring alongside Claire Rushbrook.
+In 2017, she starred in the company's adaptation of the H. G. Wells novel The Shape of Things to Come.

-Since 2013, Walker has voiced the Norwegian detective Annika Strandhed in six series of the BBC Radio 4 drama series Annika Stranded by Nick Walker and produced by Sweet Talk.
-From 2018 to 2020 she played the role of Dr. Eleanor Peck in the RedHookStories BBC Radio 4 production The Lovecraft Investigations of three H. P. Lovecraft stories, The Case of Charles Dexter Ward, The Whisperer in Darkness and The Shadow Over Innsmouth, alongside her husband Barnaby Kay.
+Since 2013, Walker has voiced the Norwegian detective Annika Strandhed in the BBC Radio 4 drama series Annika Stranded by Nick Walker.
+From 2018 to 2023 she played the role of Dr. Eleanor Peck in the BBC Radio 4 production The Lovecraft Investigations alongside her husband Barnaby Kay.